bowiedev/github-action-wpengine-ssh-deploy/README.md

 2. Store your public and private keys in the GitHub repository if your website as new 'Secrets' (under your repository settings) using the names `PRIVATE_KEY_NAME` and `PUBLIC_KEY_NAME` respectively with the name in your specfic files.
 These can be customized, just remember to change the var in the yml file to call them correctly.

-3. Add the .pub SSH key to your WP Engine SSH Gateway configuration. https://wpengine.com/support/ssh-gateway/#addsshkey
+3. Add the Public SSH key to your WP Engine SSH Gateway configuration. https://wpengine.com/support/ssh-gateway/#addsshkey

 ## What This Does